 Payment

-The maximum amount of this contract is $2,500,000 per year.
-Payments are predicated upon successful completion and written approval by the State of the described tasks and deliverables as provided in Sections 2.3 Deliverable and 2.4 Technical requirements (as applicable).
-Payments will be made to the Contractor after the State approves in writing the work performed and the submitted invoice.
+The maximum amount of this contract will be negotiated after award.
+Payments are predicated upon successful completion and written approval by the State of the described tasks and deliverables as provided in the Scope of Services, Attachment I. Payments will be made to the Contractor after the State approves in writing the work performed and the submitted invoice.
 Payment will be made only after the IT Director for the Department of State or their designee approves the invoice for payment.
 The State will make every reasonable effort to make payments within 30 calendar days of an approved invoice that falls under a valid contract.

 During the execution of tasks contained in the Scope of Services, the Contractor may submit invoices, not more frequently than monthly.
 Such payment amounts for work performed must be based on at least equivalent services rendered, and to the extent practical, will be keyed to clearly identifiable stages of progress as reflected in written reports submitted with the invoices.
 Contractor will not be paid more than the maximum amount of the contract.